AlphaSoundZ/ArduinoDrone/README.md

 # ArduinoDrone
-YMFC Not made by myself!
+YMFC is not made by me